ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v41.md

 * You can select to use IBM-provided or your own licenses for vCenter Server Standard and vSphere Enterprise Plus licenses.
 * You can specify an initial cluster name for your witness and consolidated clusters.
-* You can optionally add an additional workload cluster and an edge services cluster to new vCenter Server multizone instances.
+* You can optionally order an additional workload cluster and an edge services cluster to new vCenter Server multizone instances.
 * You can add or remove the additional workload cluster or edge services cluster to existing vCenter Server multizone instances.
 * You can add or remove VMware ESXi servers to and from your additional workload cluster.
 * You can add or remove services to new or existing vCenter Server multizone instances.